navpil/generics-are-hard/README.md

 Check this out in `CuriouslyRecurringPatternSolution`.
 There is still one problem with this solution: I don't know what the Builder is actually parametrized with.

-There is a discussion how to workaround the issue with additional class.
+There is a discussion how to workaround the issue with additional class and how can a question mark become our savior.

 ## fun